 Marketing your site through social media networks is a powerful way to drive traffic to your site.
 Sharing some new photograph on Facebook: You can also cross-post it on your other social media channels and include a link to your site, inviting users to visit it for more information.
 We do the same with Photodoto, see below:

 Pay attention to the Google Plus social network, as it’s highly integrated with Google, while Bing has integrations with Facebook.
 Don’t also forget about other cool instruments from Google, such as Google My Business.

-Google My Business (former Google Places) is a brand new interface designed to make life easier for local business as well as brands to be better found with Google.
+Google My Business (former Google Places) is an interface designed to make life easier for local business as well as brands to be better found with Google.
 It’s another instrument to utilize if you manage a photography studio.
 It helps you connect with your clients and collect reviews that play an extremely important role in how Google treats your brand.

 Again, participation in social media is crucial.
 If you don’t have a Twitter account, Google Plus profile and Facebook fan page, you’re not building the network that will help to spread the word about your photography, site and brand.

 Below, you can find somee top-quality SEO tools and relevant article to help you get your SEO efforts on a fast track.

 In this ultimate list by Defrozo, you can find the essential set of tools needed to conduct a thorough SEO audit of your content optimization efforts.

 Demetrio Fortman, the founder of Defrozo and MotoCMS, has done a terrific study of Trey Ratcliff’s website StuckInCustoms.com and you can find all the takeaways in this post.
 Loads of value here!

 This checklist includes some of the must-do SEO tactics described in a helpful cheat-sheet format for your convenience.
 And the best part is that the resource is free!